PensionMath

 Does CalPERS cover Social Security?

 Most CalPERS members are not covered by Social Security through their CalPERS employment.
 Check your pay stub for Social Security (OASDI) withholding.
 If nothing is withheld, your CalPERS job is not Social Security-covered.
-If you have Social Security credits from other employment, the Windfall Elimination Provision (WEP) may reduce those benefits, though WEP was repealed in January 2025 by the Social Security Fairness Act.
+If you have Social Security credits from other employment, the Windfall Elimination Provision (WEP) previously reduced those benefits, but WEP was repealed in January 2025 by the Social Security Fairness Act.
+Your full earned Social Security benefit is now restored.

 What is the difference between Tier 1 and Tier 2 CalPERS members?